 By the 1880s, new arrivals from southern and eastern Europe began to form a distinctive “second wave” of immigration to America.
 In addition to Protestant Scandinavians were Italian Catholics and Eastern European Jews.
 This period was distinctive for the sheer numbers of immigrants arriving, the diversity of their languages and cultures, and the extent to which their religious practices were unfamiliar not only to the American-born residents but also to the immigrants who had arrived mid-century.
 In the feverish years between 1892 and 1924, more than 12 million immigrants passed through Ellis Island, and a new American cultural milieu emerged.

 In this new multi-ethnic setting, the powerful pulls of religious and cultural identity often worked at cross purposes.
 Newly arrived Italian Catholics often found themselves at odds with the Irish, with whom they shared a common faith but held entirely different languages, nationalities, customs, and even styles of worship.
 Yet both Irish and Italian Catholics were drawn together, working to resist the anti-Catholicism they confronted on both national and neighborhood levels.
 Similarly, newly arrived Russian Jews faced resistance from both Jews and non-Jews.
 More Orthodox than their German counterparts, Eastern European Jews faced difficult decisions about how much of their communal village life should and could be preserved in American cities.
 Refusing to work on the Sabbath limited economic opportunities and could cost a garment worker his or her job.
 Meanwhile, more established middle-class American and German Jews expressed ambivalence about the influx of their Eastern European and Russian counterparts.
-Many feared a loss of economic status or an increase in discrimination as the rise of Jewish immigration fanned the flames of anti-Semitism.
+Many feared a loss of economic status or an increase in discrimination as the rise of Jewish immigration fanned the flames of antisemitism.
 With a kind of ironic logic, some established immigrant Jews added their voices to the cries for more restrictive immigration policies.

 The public school, also called the “common school,” was perhaps the most important arena of inter-religious encounter and conflict.
-From the mid-nineteenth century on, both Catholics and Jews struggled with the American public school system, finding that the much vaunted “free public education” had a strong Protestant bias.
+From the mid-19th century on, both Catholics and Jews struggled with the American public school system, finding that the much vaunted “free public education” had a strong Protestant bias.
 Catholics like Archbishop John Hughes of New York protested against what he called anti-Catholic teachings in the schools.
 Jews like Joseph Brandon of San Francisco raised their voices against the move to recite the Lord’s Prayer in the classroom.
 Staunch advocates of a public school system that would not allow sectarian teaching found their voice in Horace Mann.
 And Protestant defenders like Josiah Strong articulated commonly held prejudices about the incompatibility of Roman Catholicism and democracy and the threat of Roman Catholics to the public school system.
-The public discussion that raged through the second half of the nineteenth century raised many of the same issues that were at the center of the debate on religion in the public schools in the late twentieth century.
+The public discussion that raged through the second half of the 19th century raised many of the same issues that were at the center of the debate on religion in the public schools in the late 20th century.

 The Catholic and Jewish communities eventually evolved different strategies for dealing with public schools.
 Catholics developed a privately-funded parochial school system, supported by Catholic parishes and staffed, on the whole, by nuns, thereby seeking to insure children received Christian moral and religious education as well as instruction in the specifically Catholic catechism.
 The Jewish community, however, opted for active participation in the public schools, which they saw as nurturing American roots and opening avenues into mainstream American life.
 They also sought to appeal to the Constitution in protesting the school system’s Christian bias.
 As early as the 1860s, Isaac Mayer Wise, leader of the Reform community in Cincinnati, succeeded in having devotional Bible readings eliminated from what were supposed to be secular public schools.
 After lengthy appeals, the Supreme Court of Ohio ruled such devotional Bible reading violated the Constitutional separation of church and state.